KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 `pubkey` sets an address to use as a change address for all transactions.
 This value must be set to a 33 byte pubkey.
 All mined/staked coins will also be sent to this address.
 We recommend that the user ensure they own the corresponding `privkey` of their chosen `pubkey`, lest their funds be sent to a `pubkey` they do not own or control.

-The `pubkey` parameter is required for all Custom Consensus (CC) smart-contract enabled chains.
-All smart-contract transactions will utilize the `pubkey` as an integral property.
+The `pubkey` parameter is required for all Fluidity-enabled chains.
+All Fluidity transactions will utilize the `pubkey` as an integral property.

 #### :pushpin: Examples:

-Using pubkey as a default value in the coin's `.conf` file:
+Using pubkey as a default value in the Smart Chain's `.conf` file:

 ```bash
 pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392